Health bill collapse: Trump calls to elect more Republicans -- or change Senate rules

 Trump’s comments come hours after an additional two Senate Republicans came out against the Senate’s health care bill.
 Sens.
 Mike Lee of Utah and Jerry Moran of Kansas joined Sens.
 Rand Paul of Kentucky and Susan Collins of Maine in opposition, making passage of the bill impossible in its current form.

 Republicans needed 51 votes to pass the bill due to the decision to use “reconciliation” process, which only requires a simple majority to approve bills.
-But there are certain measures that the Senate would not be able to tackle without crossing a 60 vote bar.
+But there are certain budget-related measures even in the repeal plan that the Senate is not able to tackle without crossing a 60-vote bar.

 Minutes after he called for the election of more congressional Republicans, Trump tweeted, seemingly suggesting Senate leadership opt for the nuclear option, and change Senate rules –something Senate Majority Leader Mitch McConnell, R-Ky., has said is highly unlikely.